-Credit card fraud is the No. 1 type of identity theft, according to 2022 data from the Federal Trade Commission (FTC).
+Credit card fraud is the most common type of identity theft, according to data from the Federal Trade Commission (FTC).

-The good news is that if this happens to you, there’s a clear set of next steps for you to follow.
-And if you report credit card fraud, you may be able to reduce its financial and emotional impact.
+The good news is that if this happens to you, there are steps to follow.
+And when reported, the impact of credit card fraud can be limited.

-- Some issuers, including Capital One, offer $0 liability for unauthorized charges if your card is lost or stolen.*
+Some issuers, including Capital One, offer $0 liability for unauthorized charges.

 What is credit card fraud?

-Credit card fraud is a form of identity theft that occurs when someone uses your credit card or your credit card information to buy something or access your account without permission.
-The scammer doesn’t need to actually have your card to commit this type of fraud.
+Credit card fraud is a form of identity theft that occurs when someone uses another person’s credit card or credit card information to buy something or access an account without permission.
+The scammer doesn’t need to actually have the physical card to commit this type of fraud.

 Credit card fraud sometimes gets confused with credit card disputes.
-If you don’t agree with how a company has used your card, but you did give them permission to use it, that could be a dispute.
-But it’s generally not credit card fraud.
-This applies even if a scammer persuaded you to purchase something with your credit card.
-In other words, if you authorized the purchase, it may not be credit card fraud.
+A dispute may occur when a cardholder doesn’t agree with how a company has used their card—but has still given them permission to use it.
+Generally, this isn’t considered credit card fraud.
+This applies even if a scammer has persuaded someone to purchase something with their credit card.
+In other words, if the cardholder has authorized the purchase—even under false pretenses—it may not be credit card fraud.

 Types of credit card fraud